hoofangyu/music_recommendation_system/README.md

 # music_recommendation_system
-A music recommendation system that uses collaborative filtering, k-means clustering of article feature weights, and a Large Language Model (LLM) to generate personalized recommendations based on user history.
+A music recommendation system that uses content-based filtering generate personalized recommendations based on a user's playlist.
+In addition, the system would be able to generate recommendations on songs that are similar to a particular song a user has chosen.